Serving up island life

 Oi’s latest campaign for Visit Jersey works towards promoting tourism in the shoulder months of the already busy summer period, and this time with a theme that’s fresh for more than just one season…

-We have worked on developing campaigns with Visit Jersey for the past 4 years however this time we were asked to take a different approach by utilising an annual theme to bring all campaigns together.
+We have worked on developing campaigns with Visit Jersey for several years however, this time we were asked to take a different approach by utilising an annual theme to bring all campaigns together.

 The client brief asked us to develop a campaign journey and structure that had longevity and for it be developed in such a way, that we were able to add content throughout the campaign period and beyond.
 Another important factor highlighted in the brief was for the content to be closely aligned with on-island product, creating an appetite for real bookable experiences on the island.

-Our creative team developed a strong campaign concept with an overarching campaign headline of ‘Serving up island life’ we then developed supporting sub-headlines in question form, ensuring that we were communicating a strong call to action that aligned with the brands bold and spirited tone of voice;
+Our creative team developed a strong campaign concept with an overarching campaign headline of ‘Serving up island life’.
+We then developed supporting sub-headlines in question form to ensure that we were communicating a strong call to action that aligned with the brands bold and spirited tone of voice:

 Each sub-headline was developed to create content categories around the different types of experiences you can have on-island, portraying the ability for visitors to experience the island as they wish.
 These categories were used to develop website content and each championed by a short video edit in line with the messaging.